FAQ

 Redcliffe is operated by REDCLIFFE CONTENT PARTNERS LTD, a company registered in England and Wales under number 15880789.
 Registered office: 21 Dwyer House, 2 Townmead Road, London, England, SW6 2NZ.

-What is available in beta now?
+What is available now?

 What is a compliance model?

 A Redcliffe compliance model combines a jurisdiction, a regulated content category, source-linked obligations, and a governed release record.
-For example: the UK Financial Promotions Model, the planned US Financial Promotions Model, or a gambling, betting and gaming promotions model.
+For example: the UK Financial Promotions Model, the US Financial Promotions Model, or a gambling, betting and gaming promotions model.
 Environmental and sustainability claim rules are added inside those models where they affect the regulated content.

 Does Redcliffe monitor regulatory changes?